Introduction

 Why Bridge Pages Matter (And Why Most Ignore Them)

 On the surface, a bridge page looks simple.
 Just one short step before the main destination.
-But the impact it has on conversions is massive.
+But the impact it has on conversions is often meaningful, especially in cold or high-friction traffic.

 Here’s why.